TimBartelsmeier/osm-to-svg/README.md

 As detailed [above](#additional-helpful-packages), extraction requires `osmium-tool`.

 #### Geocoding & bounding arodund coordinates
-Instead of looking the coordinates up yourself, you can use `geocode_place` to query [OSM's Nominatim search engine](https://nominatim.openstreetmap.org/) for a place's coordinates, and then use `get_bbox_around_coordinates` to compute a bounding box of the desired size around them.
+Instead of looking the coordinates up yourself, you can use `geocode_coordinates` to query [OSM's Nominatim search engine](https://nominatim.openstreetmap.org/) for a place's coordinates, and then use `get_bbox_around_coordinates` to compute a bounding box of the desired size around them.

+Note that the first Nominatim result is returned, so use a specific query and verify the returned result when names are ambiguous.

 ```python
 from osm_to_svg import geocode_place, get_bbox_around_coordinates